The City’s Environmental Utilities Department is wrapping up work on a number of major water and sanitary sewer infrastructure upgrades for 2018.

-- Carry Drive replacement of sanitary sewer lines
+- Carry Drive rehabilitation of sanitary sewer lines through lining

-In addition to these major projects, Environmental Utilities carries out ongoing maintenance and responds to emergency repairs on a daily basis, underscoring the value of replacing old pipes – sometimes up to 100 years old – with new, modern infrastructure.
+In addition to these major projects, Environmental Utilities carries out ongoing maintenance and responds to emergency repairs on a daily basis, underscoring the value of replacing old pipes – sometimes over100 years old – with new, robust infrastructure.